Economies of Tech

 - Formulate a research question that interrogates the potential and the limits of economic and valuation perspectives on technology

-- Critically analyze similarities and differences in changing economic and technological practices
+- Analyze similarities and differences in changing economic and technological practices

 The course will use a variety of teaching and learning methods, including lectures, discussions, presentations, and exercises.